 The Town's pension assets are invested in Cash Equivalents (Money Funds) and various Mutual Funds.
 These accounts are managed by investment professionals, who are responsible for coordinating and monitoring the management of the investments within guidelines contained in an approved investment plan.
 The Board of Selectmen review investment performance and asset allocation and make changes based on recommendations of our investment advisors (Hooker & Holcomb).
 Over the past two fiscal years, the economy has had a significant impact on the value of the assets of the pension fund.
-The pension fund balance has grown significantly over the past year with a current pension fund balance of \$4,321,400 as of June 30, 2019.
-This represents an 8.5% increase from June 30, 2018 when the balance was \$3,983,354.
+The pension fund balance has a current balance of \$4,480,253 (June 30, 2020), increasing from \$4,321,400 as of June 30, 2019.
 The fund has seen significant increases over the past several years (the balance was \$3,582,775 as of June 30, 2017).
 Annual pension contributions currently exceed \$260,000.